-The Group has applied HKFRS 9 retrospectively to items that existed at 1 April 2018 in accordance with the transition requirements.
-The Group has recognised the cumulative effect of initial application as an adjustment to the opening equity at 1 April 2018.
-Therefore, comparative information continues to be reported under HKAS 39.
+The Group has initially applied HKFRS 16 as from 1 April 2019.
+The Group has elected to use the modified retrospective approach and has therefore recognised the cumulative effect of initial application as an adjustment to the opening balance of equity at 1 April 2019.
+Comparative information has not been restated and continues to be reported under HKAS 17.